 If you require disabled access, please contact Stewart Mowatt on 01356 623981.

-The final lecture of the 2017/2018 season of the Pictish Arts Society will be held on Friday 18 May in association with AngusALIVE Museums & Galleries.
+The first lecture of the 2018/2019 season of the Pictish Arts Society will be held on Friday 21 September in association with AngusALIVE Museums & Galleries.
 The venue is the upstairs gallery of Brechin Museum in the High Street.
-The lecture, entitled Discovering and Recovering Inchinnan 5:Digital Imaging in the study of Early Medieval Carved Stones, will be given by Megan Kasten.
+The lecture will be given by John Borland and is entitled The Archers: An Everyday Story of Pictish Folk?

 Doors open at Brechin Museum at 7.00 pm for a 7.30 pm start.
 Tea, coffee and biscuits will be available after the talks which are free to members and £3.00 to non-members.
 All are welcome.